Skip to main content

 Learn more about consent management in detail.

-The on command adds event listeners to the walker.js.
+on adds event listeners to walker.js.
 They get called when the type changes with run or consent.

 elb('walker on', type, options);

-Options depend on the type and can also be an array for multiple listeners at once.
+Options depend on type and can also be an array for multiple listeners at once.

 With each run, the on-event will be called with instance as a parameter.